jeroenev/plaintext-offenders-webextension/README.md

-# plaintext-offenders-chrome
+# plaintext-offenders-webextension
-a simple chrome extension to show a warning when you visit a website that stores passwords insecurely
+a simple Browser extension to show a warning when you visit a website that stores passwords insecurely

 ## Download for Chrome:
 chrome store: https://chrome.google.com/webstore/detail/plaintext-offenders/ldkbhdleljlodldlbacdhmdiimmmldml